Property & Permit History Information

 This online database can be used to access planning and building records and general information as described below.
 Note: Some older records may not be in the database.
 If you are not finding the information you are looking for on a property, please contact the Planning and Building Department.
 Please see the link below for general imformation about when permits are required.

 Provides information on a given parcel, including Zoning and General Plan Land Use designations, Assessor Data (such as lot size), and FEMA Floodplain designations.
 Note: most data provided in this databased is obtained from the Marin County Assessor’s Office, please contact their office should you have questions about the accuracy of the data.

 Provides a history of past and active building permits on a given parcel.
 This database contains records dating from approximately November 2012 to the present.
-For prior history of building permits for a parcel, please contact Becky Murray by email email@example.com to research permitting prior to 2012
+For prior history of building permits for a parcel, please contact the building department by email firstname.lastname@example.org to research permitting prior to 2012

 Provides a history of past and active projects that have gone through the planning review process.
 This database contains most of the planning records on a file, with the exception of historic subdivisions.
 Additional details on a planning approval can be obtained from the Planning Dept. by emailing email@example.com

 Marin County assessor data and additional mapping and measurement tools are available through the County’s mapping program at MarinMap.org.

 First and foremost, please confirm that the address you are inquiring about is within Mill Valley city limits by searching the address on Marin Map.
 If the address's jurisdiction states "Mill Valley", it is within city limits.
 If it states "Unincorporated", then the property is within Unicorporated Mill Valley.
 To get information on properties in Unincorporated Mill Valley, you should contact the County Of Marin.